-A proposed CVSI New Entrant position would allow NHP to conduct over 400 audits a year and reduce and/or eliminate the projected shortfall of audits that FMCSA is assisting with.
+The proposed CVSI New Entrant positions would allow NHP to conduct 440 audits a year and reduce the projected shortfall of audits that FMCSA is assisting with.
 Safety Audit/New Entrant program is a unique opportunity to provide educational tools to new carriers to ensure future compliance with regulations.
 This additional position would allow NHP to address a growing inventory of new and existing Nevada carriers.
+With the additional non-MCSAP auditors, it would be expected an additional 48 audits per year.
+This would amount to 162 OnSite audits and 216 Offsite audits for a total of 378 audits per year.